johnson-brad/github-actions-starter-pack/README.md

 - Make a bot apply labels on pull requests based on branch name
 - Publish to npm and GitHub Container Registry when changes get merged to the main branch

 **The best way to try these out on your own is to fork this repo!** You'll see the actions run every time you push a branch or open a pull request.
+Want to follow along with the YouTube tutorial video for this repo?
+[Check it out here](https://www.youtube.com/watch?v=tQbZ7_C-KWk&t=32s).

 ## Workflows